Behavioral Methods for Urinary Incontinence

 Why It Is Done

 Behavioral methods may be used to treat:

 How Well It Works

 There is not a lot of evidence for biofeedback combined with other behavioral therapies for urinary incontinence.
 More research is needed.

-Two reviews were done of men using pelvic-floor muscle training to improve continence after prostate surgery.
-Results were not the same.
-One review showed that pelvic-floor muscle training did help men control leakage of urine after a radical prostatectomy for prostate cancer.1 But the other review showed no benefit overall in men trying pelvic-floor muscle training after any prostate surgery.2
+Two reviews were done of men using pelvic floor muscle training to improve continence after prostate surgery.
+Results were not the same, but there does seem to be a benefit in men who do pelvic floor muscle exercises.
+One review showed that pelvic floor muscle training did help men control leakage of urine after a radical prostatectomy for prostate cancer.1 But the other review showed no benefit overall in men trying pelvic floor muscle training after any prostate surgery.2

 No risks are associated with these treatments.